-Symantec Backup Exec 2010 lets businesses easily eliminate duplicate backup data-in our case, files stored on a file server.
-The backup technician uses the familiar Symantec Backup Exec console to simply select the deduplication storage folder and select the option for remote access of the media server while configuring the backup job.
+Symantec Backup Exec 2010 lets businesses easily eliminate duplicate backup data-in our case, Exchange 2007 mail data.
+The backup technician uses the same familiar Backup Exec console to simply select the deduplication storage device and select the option for remote access of the media server while configuring the backup job.

 Source deduplication in Symantec Backup Exec 2010 eliminates redundant data directly on the source machine before that data makes its way to the media server.
-The remote agent compares the chunks of data on the remote server to the existing backup chunks on the media server, and if it finds a duplicate, sends only a marker to the media server.
-This process greatly reduces the amount of data that is transmitted to the media server and the amount of data the media server must store.
+The remote agent compares the chunks of data on the source to the existing backup chunks on the media server, and if it finds a duplicate, only sends a marker to the media server.
+This process greatly reduces the amount of data that flows to the media server and lowers the amount of data the media server must store.
 Source deduplication also enables bandwidth optimization as part of the backup process.
-In our test case, Symantec Backup Exec 2010 reduced the backup time window for a full backup from over 6 hours to an average of 22 minutes.
+In our test case, Symantec Backup Exec 2010 reduced the time window for a full backup from 4 hours and 19 minutes to an average of 2 hours and 29 minutes.